-Morgan North, BA
+Morgan North, MFT, Therapist

 Morgan North completed her BA in Human Development and Family Studies at UConn followed by a Master’s degree in Marriage and Family Therapy from Southern Connecticut State University, in a graduate program accredited by the Commission on Accreditation for Marriage and Family Education (COAMFTE).
 In the past, she worked at The Family Clinic and interned with the Behavioral Wellness Clinic (BWC) while she completed her MFT.
 She primarily treats obsessive-compulsive disorder, general stress, anxiety, LGBTQ issues, couples, and families.
 At BWC, Morgan utilizes cognitive behavioral therapy (CBT), functional analytic psychotherapy (FAP), as well as elements from internal family systems (IFS), emotionally focused couples therapy (EFCT), and systems theory.